2019 Program Dates: May 29th - August 6th (applicants must be available for entire 10 weeks)

 In cooperation with a faculty supervisor, students choose a project that fits both their interests and ongoing investigations of the Lab and that can be completed within the ten-week training period during the summer.

-Undergraduates who qualify for the REU Program receive a competitive stipend, assistance with travel expenses, and housing.
+Undergraduates who qualify for the REU Program receive a competitive stipend and assistance with travel expenses to the Whitney Lab.
+Interns stay in on-site housing, whose costs are covered by the program.
 Students must be a U.S. citizen or have permanent residency to qualify for NSF funding.
 Students from groups under-represented in the sciences (African Americans, Native Americans, Hispanics, and Pacific Islanders), first generation college students, women and non-traditional students are encouraged to apply.